 Flying to Alaska (Domestic)

-If you are flying from Seattle, Los Angeles, or any other U.S. city directly to Anchorage or Fairbanks, you are on a domestic flight.
+If you fly from Seattle, Los Angeles, or any other U.S. city directly to Anchorage or Fairbanks, you are on a domestic flight.
 You do not need a passport.
 However, you must comply with Real ID regulations.

-As of the May 7, 2025 deadline, standard driver’s licenses that are not Real ID-compliant are no longer accepted at TSA checkpoints.
+Since the May 7, 2025 deadline, standard driver’s licenses that are not Real ID-compliant are no longer accepted at TSA checkpoints.
 Ensure your license has the “star” symbol in the corner.
 If you do not have a Real ID, you must use a passport or passport card to fly.
+For details see the official TSA Real ID page.

 Cruises (Closed-Loop Exception)